-Filings that result in a rate level change, or where differential changes are proposed, filings for a category of automobile insurance previously not written by an insurer, must be accompanied by a Certificate of a Fellow of the Canadian Institute of Actuaries.
-A copy of the required form is attached as Appendix B2.
-A Certificate of the Actuary is not required when the insurer is filing for fee changes (see Appendix D).
+Filings that result in a rate level change, or where differential changes are proposed, or filings for a category of automobile insurance previously not written by an insurer, must be accompanied by a Certificate of a Fellow of the Canadian Institute of Actuaries.
+A copy of the required form is attached as Appendix B2 .
+A Certificate of the Actuary is not required when the company is filing only for fee changes (see Appendix D).
 It is also not required for filing Optional Accident Benefit/Tort Deductible rate filings (see Appendix E).